Season of Gratitude

 There are some seasons in life that leave an indelible mark; seasons we will never forget.

 It was the end of summer.
-I had just finished a long season of ministry and work; six months of back to back weekends of travel and leading worship for conferences and churches, along with running my vocal studio during the week which meant a daily revolving front door of students I love.
-And in the midst, most importantly, doing life alongside my husband of almost three decades and our teenage son who was just moving to Arizona.
+I had just finished a six month stretch of back to back weekends of travel to lead worship for various conferences and churches, along with the daily revolving front door of students I love and all the usual responsibilities of home and family.
 I was tired.
 This particular season, for many reasons, had no free days, little rest and zero margin.

 The previous month, the end of this long season, I was at the coast leading worship for three weeks.
-This was a treasured time of worship, deep and daily teaching from God's word, great friends and a large amount of sand, sun and surf.
-God knew what was to come.
-I headed home and was looking forward to a month of rest and time with my husband and son before the fall schedule started up.
+This was a treasured time of worship with good friends and deep, daily teaching from the Bible--God clearly knew what was to come.
+As I headed home, I was looking forward to a month of rest and time with my husband and son before the fall schedule started up.
 I was especially looking forward to an extended visit with my mom at her relatively new home in a retirement village in a town four hours south, her first time living away from family and lifelong friends.

 My mom and I have always been very close, in proximity as well as relationship.
 The best of friends, a million good memories of doing life together from childhood through current day, always part of each other's lives.
 Maybe our closeness was perpetuated by the fact that it was just the two of us at home when I entered high school and throughout my college years, after my sister moved out and my dad had long since descended into the depths of alcoholism and left us for another woman.
 I saw my mom, with dreams shattered, work hard to hold herself and us together, get a job and be both mom and dad through those years.
 It was mostly just her and me.